rooseve/msg-rpc/README.md

 We begin with the Server side this time:

-Server:
+- Server:

+		//Register a service named serviceB
 		rpcSvr.regService('serviceB', function(socketId, args, callback, messenger) {

-		//here we got a "messenger" parameter
+			//compared to regRpc, here we got an extra "messenger" parameter });
-	});

-The key point is the new parameter **messenger**.
+The key point is the 3rd parameter **messenger**.

-#### Messenger
+#### What's messenger?

-messenger works as a pair, normally, one on the client side, the other on the server side, works the same way.
+Messenger works as a pair, normally one on the client side, one on the server side.
+Both work the same way(share the same source code).

-Let's say there are such a pair, MsgerA and MsgerB.
+Let's say there is such a pair, MsgerA and MsgerB.
 It's very like that there's a private pipeline between them, so they can communicate with each other without any other conserns.
 MsgerA send a message, MsgerB will get that, and vice versa.

-messenger got 2 group of functions
+A messenger, e.g. MsgerA got 2 group of functions:

-1.sendMsg / onMsg
+1. sendMsg / onMsg

-	//send MsgerB a message
+	- Send a message to MsgerB:

 			MsgerA.sendMsg(msg);

-	//receive messages from MsgerB
+	- Receive messages from MsgerB
-	MsgerA.onMsg(function(msg){});

-2.callCmd / onCmd(cmd is very like rpc, just to distinguish)

-	//Listen for cmd requests from MsgerB
-	MsgerA.onCmd(function(cmd, args, callbak) {

-		//do something with this cmd
-		callbak(error, result);
+			MsgerA.onMsg(function(msg){
+				//messages from MsgerA
 			});

+2. callCmd / onCmd (cmd is very like rpc, just to distinguish)

-	//Call the cmds excuted on MsgerB
+ 	- Call cmd which will be excuted on MsgerB

 			MsgerA.callCmd('cmdA', args, function(err, result) {
 				//here we got the response from MsgerB
 			});

+	- Listen for cmd requests from MsgerB

+			MsgerA.onCmd(function(cmd, args, callbak) {

+				//do something, and response to MsgerB
+				callbak(error, result);
+			});

+With this pair of messengers, bidirectional message/cmd(rpc) communication is supported.

-####How the client got the messenger
+#### How the client got the messenger

 Well, it's up to the Server, client still use the rpc method, but if the procedure is registered by "regService" on the server, then it's a Service procedure, and messenger will be passed in as the 3rd parameter.

-	//On the server side, rpcSvr.regService('serviceB', function(socketId, args, callback, msgerSvr)....

-	//Then, on the client side
+On the server side, rpcSvr.regService('serviceB', function(socketId, args, callback, msgerSvr)...., then, on the client side:

 	rpcClient.rpc('serviceB', args, function(err, result, msgerClient) {

-		//here you got the messenger "msgerClient"
+		//here you got the messenger "msgerClient", and with msgerSvr as a pair.

-		//just say hello to the server side messenger, which is msgerSvr msgerClient.sendMsg({
+		//just say hello to the msgerSvr
+		msgerClient.sendMsg({
 			hi : 'hello'
 		});